 By default, mimoLive generates a name for a source so that you can easily distinguish between those.
 However, it may come in handy if you would be able to name the sources you like.

 - Select the source you want to rename in the Source Repository in the left column.
 The source background will be highlighted.

 - Double click on the name of a source at the top of the source info panel.
-The soruce name should become editable showing a text entry field.
+The source name should become editable showing a text entry field.

 - Rename the source and hit enter to commit your change.

-All the image providing sources can be manipulated by video filters.
+Every image-providing source can be manipulated by filters and effects.
 To learn all about the built-in video filters in mimoLive read Filters.

 Organising Sources In The Sources Repository In Groups